jonathan-darius/go-utils/validation/readme.md

 `validate` tags is passed to go-validator.
 Errors from go-validator is parsed into validation.ErrorDetails.

-`"id"` tags has three possible values: `"required"`, `"valid"` and `"allow-zero"`. `"required"` validates that the field is not empty, and is valid, sets the status code to 400 when empty and 422 when invalid. `"valid"` behaves similarly to `"required"` but returns 200 when empty. `"allow-zero"` allows zero value in id.
+`"id"` tags has three possible values: `"required"`, `"valid"`, `"allow-zero"`, and `"dive"`. `"required"` validates that the field is not empty, and is valid, sets the status code to 400 when empty and 422 when invalid. `"valid"` behaves similarly to `"required"` but returns 200 when empty. `"allow-zero"` allows zero value in id.
 When used on a slice, the tags will be applied to each element.
+Using the `"dive"` tag instructs the validator to recursively dive into slices, maps, and structs.
+The validator then checks for other tags within the slice/map/struct.

 `"process"` behaves in the same way as validate but returns 422 on error.